-She has received numerous honors for her poetry including the 2020 Ruth Lilly Poetry Prize, the Literature Award from the American Academy of Arts and Letters, a Fulbright Fellowship to Taiwan, two National Endowment for the Arts fellowships, the PEN/Josephine Miles Award, five Pushcart Prizes, the Radcliffe Institute Fellowship at Harvard, the Rockefeller Foundation Fellowship at Bellagio, the Ruth Lilly Poetry Prize, the SeaChange fellowship from the Gaea Foundation, the Stegner Fellowship, and the United Artist Foundation Fellowship, as well as residencies at Yaddo, the MacDowell Colony, the Lannan Foundation, and the Djerassi Foundation.
+Chin has received numerous honors for her poetry, including the 2020 Ruth Lilly Poetry Prize, the Literature Award from the American Academy of Arts and Letters, a Fulbright Fellowship to Taiwan, two National Endowment for the Arts fellowships, the PEN/Josephine Miles Award, five Pushcart Prizes, the Radcliffe Institute Fellowship at Harvard, the Rockefeller Foundation Fellowship at Bellagio, the Ruth Lilly Poetry Prize, the SeaChange fellowship from the Gaea Foundation, the Stegner Fellowship, and the United Artist Foundation Fellowship, as well as residencies at Yaddo, MacDowell, the Lannan Foundation, and the Djerassi Foundation.

-Her work has been featured in a variety of anthologies, including The Norton Anthology of Modern and Contemporary Poetry, The Norton Introduction to Poetry, The Oxford Anthology of Modern American Poetry, The Best American Poetry of 1996, Unsettling America: An Anthology of Contemporary Multicultural Poetry (Penguin Books, 1994), edited by Maria Mazziotti Gillan and Jennifer Gillan; and The Open Boat, and The Best American Poetry of l996.
-She was featured in Bill Moyers’ PBS series The Language of Life.
+Chin’s work has also been featured in a variety of anthologies, such as The Norton Anthology of Modern and Contemporary Poetry, The Norton Introduction to Poetry, The Oxford Anthology of Modern American Poetry, The Best American Poetry of 1996, Unsettling America: An Anthology of Contemporary Multicultural Poetry (Penguin Books, 1994), edited by Maria Mazziotti Gillan and Jennifer Gillan; and The Open Boat: Poems from Asian America (Doubleday, 1993), edited by Garrett Hongo.
+She was also featured in Bill Moyers’s PBS series The Language of Life.

-Chin has taught at the Iowa Writer’s Workshop and served as guest poet at universities in Singapore, Hong Kong, Manchester, Sydney, and Berlin.
+Chin has taught at the Iowa Writers’ Workshop and served as a guest poet at universities in Berlin, Hong Kong, Manchester, Singapore, and Sydney.
 In 2018, she was elected a Chancellor of the Academy of American Poets.
-She is currently professor emerita at San Diego State University and, from 2022–23, served as the Holmes Poet at Princeton University.
+She is a professor emerita at San Diego State University and, from 2022–23, served as the Holmes Poet at Princeton University.